What Is Ethereum?

 Can be expensive.
 Had to fork twice.
 First mover means mistakes are inevitable.
 Gas system is confusing.

 All activity requires gas, meaning token has high and essential utility.
-Proof of stake will be major value add.
+Proof of stake will be major value add and would increase this score.
 Metrics are so-so.

 Ethereum Enterprise Alliance is a game changer.